 2.

 The conjunction ‘that’ is not used in indirect speech for question sentences.
-The conjunction ‘that’ is generally used in indirect speech for other types of sentences but is not used in indirect speech for question sentences.
+The conjunction ‘that’ is generally used in indirect speech for other types of sentences but it is not used in indirect speech for question sentences.

 3.